programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Non-Colab users will also need to be able to run a Jupyter notebook.
 Personally, I use Microsoft's [Visual Studio Code](https://code.visualstudio.com/) because it runs on a wide variety of different systems (Windows, Mac, Linux); supports Jupyter notebooks; can be used as an code editor / IDE for a wide variety of languages; integrates well with Github; and also supports text editing, including Markdown and Markdown previewing.
 There are other ways to install a Jupyter notebook on your system, such as the [Anaconda](https://www.anaconda.com/) software suite.

 Whether using Colab or another Jupyter notebook, readers will find it easier to follow this lesson if they open the [notebook](https://nbviewer.org/github/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/data-into-choropleth-maps-with-python-and-folium.ipynb) containing the lesson's code.
-Users with a wide monitor (or multiple monitors) may want to open the notebook in a second window while working through this lesson.

 ### Import Libraries

 We start by loading the necessary Python libraries and assign their common aliases (`pd`, `gpd`, `np`).
-As we call methods from the libraries, we will use these aliases instead of the full library name.
+As you call methods from the libraries, you will use these aliases instead of the full library name.

 ```python
 import pandas as pd